davidgohel/ReporteRs/README.md

 Please **use officer instead of ReporteRs**.
 There are issues when using java \> 1.8 that won’t be fixed.

+We are aware that joe@subspace.net copied the project to Subspace (He did it then asked if it was ok...).
+We don't think it is a good idea and will not spend time adapting code from rvg or gdtools to help resurrecting this obsolete project.

 ## Overview

 `ReporteRs` is an R package for creating Microsoft Word and Powerpoint